vortex314/mqttControl/README.md

-# grid
+# MQTT Control center
-Purpose is to have an easy customisable MQTT dashboard and crontrol panel.
+Purpose is to have an easy customisable MQTT dashboard and control panel.
 Features :
 - users select a topic and the way to display it
 - then by drag and drop het puts the MQTT widget at the right place and size in its dashboard